-Fish are friends not food, right??
+Fish are friends, not food, right??
 Not quite.
 It’s more like fish are friends AND food.
-Now, to make things clear I decided to be a pescatarian for reasons pertaining to my health.
+Now, to make things clear I decided to be a pescatarian for reasons about my health.
 I have no official knowledge or training in nutrition.
 I do everything based on how I feel and what I think is best for my body.
 So, before anyone goes around saying I’m wrong or incorrect I’m here to say that I’m not here to educate you about anything dealing with nutrition.
 I’m purely here to share my experience with it and what I’ve done to make my body feel the best.

 Why Be A Pescatarian?

-I became a pescatarian mid July of last year.
+I became a pescatarian mid-July of last year.
 I went through the summer eating the usual barbecue foods such as hotdogs, hamburgers, ribs, grilled chicken, etc. I’m not going to lie I love all those foods, but boy my stomach didn’t love them.
 I felt like I was walking around with 10 lb weights in my gut.
 It SUCKED.

 T-shirt dresses and loose fit clothing were my best friends and I was afraid to eat eating that wouldn’t upset my stomach.
-I had heard about pescatarian lifestyles and knew that fish and seafood can serve as a lower calorie and lighter meal.
+I had heard about pescatarian lifestyles and knew that fish and seafood can serve as a lower-calorie and lighter meal.
 I wasn’t opposed to trying something new, I was more so ready to try anything to help me feel like a normal functioning human again.

 It wasn’t hard for me to drop meat and only eat fish and seafood.
 It’s my favorite, and I knew living off of it wouldn’t be a problem.
 New meals, new food and a cleanse from the typical chicken dinner.
 Keep in mind that this isn’t the most affordable way of living.
-Fish and seafood is pricey, and good seafood is very pricey.
+Fish and seafood are pricey, and good seafood is very pricey.
 I mostly stick with salmon, tuna, tilapia, cod and shrimp which doesn’t fully deplete my bank account.

 What To Eat

 While being pescatarian I have had cravings for a good burger or a slab of ribs.
 It’s not like I couldn’t eat it, I’ve just chosen not to.
 I’ve found alternatives for burgers such as Trader Joe’s veggie burgers which are AMAZING.
-Pair a slice of munster cheese with the patties and you wouldn’t believe you’re only eating vegetables.
+Pair a slice of cheese with the patties and you wouldn’t believe you’re only eating vegetables.
 I’ve also discovered Tofurkey which isn’t the most amazing alternative, but it’ll do.
-You eventually get used to it and I’ve actually begun to crave it.
-Besides that I stick with tuna or salmon for lunch and then dinner can be salmon, shrimp, tilapia, scallops, meatless meatballs, veggie burgers and Costco’s amazing veggie cauliflower pizza.
-It’s to die for and I could definitely eat the whole thing.
+You eventually get used to it and I’ve begun to crave it.
+Besides that, I stick with tuna or salmon for lunch and then dinner can be salmon, shrimp, tilapia, scallops, meatless meatballs, veggie burgers, and Costco’s amazing veggie cauliflower pizza.
+It’s to die for and I could eat the whole thing.
 However, I wouldn’t recommend it nor would the serving recommendation on the box.

 I know a lot of you might be wondering if I have also nixed dairy from my diet.
 The answer is NO. Dairy can cause a lot of stomach problems as well, along with breakouts on your skin which is why many people lean towards cutting it out.
 I love cheese way too much that I couldn’t even think about going without it.
 It’s also a good source of protein and fat, while also being low in carbs.
 I love pairing cheese with my tuna for a tuna melt or again with my veggie burgers.
 However, I do stay away from regular milk and have switched to almond milk with my lattes.
 It’s just a lighter alternative for me and I don’t mind the taste.